-What Type of Coffee Beans to use for Infusion and Immersion Coffee Brewing?
+What Type of Coffee Beans to use for Infusion and Percolation Coffee Brewing?

 You could choose single-origin coffees with acidity for infusion coffee brewing and slightly darker and heavier coffees for immersion brewing.

 We have mentioned some coffees that you can use for French Press in a previous post.

 However, the choice of coffee bean really depends upon you.

 You find the coffee that suits your taste for the brewing technique that you use.

-Is a Coffee Percolator an Infusion or Immersion Coffee Brewing Technique?
+Is a Coffee Percolator an Infusion or Percolation Coffee Brewing Technique?

-Why isn’t a percolator in the list of immersion methods and not in the list of infusion or ‘percolation’ methods?
-Well, despite its name I think coffee from a percolator is more of an immersion method because the coffee grounds are steeped in recycled coffee.
+Why is a percolator in the list of infusion methods and not in the list of percolation methods?
+Well, despite its name I think coffee from a percolator is more of an infusion method because the coffee grounds are steeped in recycled coffee.
 You can find more about this in my post which discusses the difference between a percolator and a Moka pot.

 Which Brewing Method Should I Choose?